Nonverbal communication: In relation to verbal communication

-When communicating face-to-face with someone, it's sometimes hard to differentiate which parts of conversing are communicated via verbally or non-verbally.
+Differentiating which parts of a face-to-face conversation are communicated verbally versus non-verbally is not straightforward.
 Other studies done on the same subject have concluded that in more relaxed and natural settings of communication, verbal and non-verbal signals and cues can contribute in surprisingly similar ways.

 Argyle, using video tapes shown to the subjects, analysed the communication of submissive/dominant attitude, (high and low context, high context resorting to more strict social classes and take a more short and quick response route to portray dominance, low context being the opposite by taking time to explain everything and putting a lot of importance on communication and building trust and respect with others in a submissive and relaxed manner), and found that non-verbal cues had 4.3 times the effect of verbal cues.
 The most important effect was that body posture communicated superior status (specific to culture and context said person grew up in) in a very efficient way.

-On the other hand, a study by Hsee et al. had subjects judge a person on the dimension happy/sad and found that words spoken with minimal variation in intonation had an impact about 4 times larger than face expressions seen in a film without sound.
+On the other hand, a study by Hsee et al. had subjects judge a person on the happy/sad dimension and found that words spoken with minimal variation in intonation had an impact about 4 times larger than face expressions seen in a film without sound.
 Therefore, when considering certain non-verbal mannerisms such as facial expressions and physical cues, they can conflict in meaning when compared to spoken language and emotions.
-Different set ups and scenarios would yield different responses and meanings when using both types of communication.
-In other ways they can complement each other, provided they're used together wisely during a conversation.
+Different setups and scenarios would yield different responses and meanings when using both types of communication.
+In other ways they can complement each other, provided they are used together wisely during a conversation.

-When seeking to communicate effectively, it's important that the nonverbal conversation supports the verbal conversation, and vice versa.
-If the nonverbal cues converge with what we are saying verbally, then our message is further reinforced.
-Mindfulness is one technique that can help improve our awareness of NVC.
-If we become more mindful and present to how our body is moving, then we can better control our external nonverbal communication, which results in more effective communication.
+Mindfulness is one technique that can help improve one's awareness of nonverbal communication.
+Those mindful and present to how their body moves can learn to better control their external nonverbal communication, which results in more effective communication.

 Interaction

-When communicating, nonverbal messages can interact with verbal messages in six ways: repeating, conflicting, complementing, substituting, regulating and accenting/moderating.
+During communication, nonverbal messages can interact with verbal messages in six ways: repeating, conflicting, complementing, substituting, regulating and accenting/moderating.